-Measurem. unit <1 Resolution>
+Measurem. unit change durin <1 Resolution> window 'Motion

-Motion status is 'on' when the weight value is not stable.
-It goes off when the weight has been stable for the 'No motion delay time'.
+'No motion delay time'.
 Motion condition exists if the weight change during a certain measuring period is greater than the window 'Motion detect window'.
 The measuring period is one conversion time ('Update Rate') or at least 200 ms. This parameter value has one decimal more than parameter Resolution, to allow 'Motion detect w.' to be smaller than the resolution.

-Range/Alternatives Explanation and <default value=""></default> result of alternatives.
+Range/Alternatives Explanation and <default value> result of alternatives.